natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-14A%20Early.md

 '''Enemies Worth Noting'''

 * '''F-16A:''' These planes have excellent acceleration and decent top speed.
 In addition, they have AIM-9Ls, which can sometimes be difficult to flare with the F-14's two very hot engines, as well as AIM-7Ms (except the "normal" US F-16A and Israeli Netz"), which can give competition to the F-14's AIM-7Fs.
 One weakness of the F-16 is its angle of attack limiter which effectively bricks the F-16 at high speeds.
 This means it will have trouble dodging the F-14's AIM-7Fs at higher speeds.
 In a dogfight, the F-16 outturns the F-14 with it's excellent maneuverability, but the angle of attack limiter can be exploited in a merge with an F-16, where air braking, down-throttling and pulling hard into the F-16 may let you park yourself on his tail.
 The F-16's excellent acceleration in contrast with the F-14's poor acceleration makes it ill-advised to engage in a vertical dogfight with the F-16.
 It is generally best to avoid dogfighting the F-16, but if needed, a rate fight is favoured by the F-14.
 * '''MiG-29''': The MiG-29 has excellent acceleration and top speed.
 Though its R-60Ms are a far cry from the F-16's AIM-9Ls, it does possess the extremely dangerous R-27ER long range SARH missile.
-These missiles are faster accelerating and more maneuverable than the F-14's AIM-7Fs while having the same listed maximum range of 100 km.
+These missiles are faster accelerating and more manoeuvrable than the F-14's AIM-7Fs while having the same listed maximum range of 100 km.
 However, the MiG-29 can only carry two of them.
 They can be outranged by your AIM-54s, but at closer ranges, even a single missile can mean death for you, so you will have to use missile jousting strategies to beat the R-27ER with your AIM-7Fs.
 In a dogfight, it's mostly the same story as with the F-16: the MiG-29 has excellent maneuverability, and while the F-14 can certainly keep up, vertical dogfights should be avoided due to the stark difference in acceleration between the MiG-29 and F-14A.
 The best way to dogfight the MiG-29 in the F-14 is to utilize the F-14's excellent turn rate in a rate fight; staying at around 750 km/h will let the F-14 slowly out-rate the MiG-29.
 * '''Mirage 2000C:''' Mirage 2000s have excellent acceleration and top speed, as well as powerful missiles.
 Like AIM-9Ls, the Magic 2 can be difficult to flare, and the Super 530D is comparable to the AIM-7F, but it should be noted that the Mirage 2000C only has two of each of these missiles.
 In a dogfight, the Mirage 2000 has excellent instantaneous turn rate, but due to its delta wing design bleeds speed quickly; in this case the F-14A's excellent rate speed should be used to drain the Mirage 2000 of energy and outrate it.
 * '''F-4J, F-4S, F-4EJ Kai, Kurnass 2000:''' These Phantoms can very easily be beaten in a dogfight by the F-14A, but beware of potent AIM-7Fs, and in the case of the EJ Kai and Kurnass 2000, a powerful radar and all-aspect AIM-9Ls.
 * '''MiG-23ML/MLA/MLD:''' These MiG-23s boast good R-24s which can compete with the AIM-7F, as well as dangerous R-24Ts which can lock on to the F-14's hot heat signature and stealthily destroy it.
 Good situational awareness is key to defeating these missiles.
 In a dogfight, MiG-23s have a surprisingly good rate speed which can keep up with the F-14.
 However, their instantaneous turn rate is poor, so a one circle or scissors can be used with the F-14A to easily gain an advantage over MiG-23s.